uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-information.html.md

 * other property
 * listed and unlisted shares and securities

-For more information on Capital Gains Tax, see [Capital Gains Tax: what you pay it on, rates and allowances](https://www.gov.uk/capital-gains-tax).
+For more information about Capital Gains Tax, refer to [Capital Gains Tax: what you pay it on, rates and allowances (GOV.UK)](https://www.gov.uk/capital-gains-tax).

 MTD customers can also report any losses they have made.
 This charge may be set against earlier or later years.
 When the customer sells or disposes of the whole or part of a UK residential property and is liable to pay CGT, they must tell HMRC within a specific time following the date of completion of the sale.
-For more information on the reporting requirement, see [Report and pay your Capital Gains Tax: If you sold a property in the UK on or after 6 April 2020](https://www.gov.uk/report-and-pay-your-capital-gains-tax/if-you-sold-a-property-in-the-uk-on-or-after-6-april-2020).
-For non-resident customers, see [Tell HMRC about Capital Gains Tax on UK property or land if you’re not a UK resident](https://www.gov.uk/guidance/capital-gains-tax-for-non-residents-uk-residential-property), which advises on how these gains must be reported in year.
+For more information about the reporting requirement, refer to [Report and pay your Capital Gains Tax: If you sold a property in the UK on or after 6 April 2020 (GOV.UK)](https://www.gov.uk/report-and-pay-your-capital-gains-tax/if-you-sold-a-property-in-the-uk-on-or-after-6-april-2020).
+For non-resident customers, refer to [Tell HMRC about Capital Gains Tax on UK property or land if you’re not a UK resident (GOV.UK)](https://www.gov.uk/guidance/capital-gains-tax-for-non-residents-uk-residential-property), which advises on how these gains must be reported in year.

 The customer can create, update, or delete their CGT in software only after the end of the tax year.
 If they need to make changes during the year, they need to use HMRC online services.
 In some cases, customers must report and pay before they submit their final declaration.
 However, this information will still need to be included in their final declaration if they are a Self Assessment or MTD customer.

 An MTD customer can do the following:

-* view CGT Residential Property Disposals for PPD, non-PPD and other capital gains and disposals
+* view CGT Residential Property Disposals for personal property disposal (PPD), non-PPD and other capital gains and disposals
 * create or amend CGT Residential Property Disposals for PPD, non-PPD and other capital gains and disposals
 * delete CGT Residential Property Disposals for PPD, non-PPD and other capital gains and disposals